 Puerto Rican Culture

-To “chinchorrear” is to go from one surf shack bar to the next all day long late into the night.
-Then we start singing and dancing.
-It’s cultural.
+A chinchorro is a surf shack or mountain shack restaurant bar.
+To “chinchorrear” is to go from one chinchorro to the next all day long into the night.

-Bomba is a living Puerto Rican drum, song and dance tradition of the West African diaspora that has become an expression of Puerto Rican identity.…
+Bomba is an African Diaspora drum, song and dance tradition that has become an element of contemporary Puerto Rican identity.

 Salsa is Cuban dance music of the 1950s developed by many Caribbean peoples, but it’s mostly Puerto Rican.
 It has Puerto Rican bomba and plena in it mixed with New York jazz.